William-King977/eng84_final_frontend/README.md

 Parts of Model-view-controller (MVC) were used for this project, which is a software design pattern commonly used for developed user interfaces that divides the related program logic into three interconnected element.

 ## Structure
-- The `static` folder to store stylesheets, javascript files and images.
+- The `static` folder to store style sheets, JavaScript files and images.
 - The `templates` folder to store the visual representation such as template HTML files.
 - `app.py` file which works as the controller with Flask microframework.
-The app will utilize the Mode-View-Controller design pattern in the back-end to handle requests and distribute responses to the end user.
-There is also `data_colector.py` file which collects CSV file from a Amazon S3 bucket.
+The app will utilize the Model-View-Controller design pattern in the back-end to handle requests and distribute responses to the end user.
+There is also a `data_colector.py` file which collects CSV file from an Amazon S3 bucket.

 ## Styles and libraries
-- Style formatting has been added to the HTML structure using CSS and JS.
+- Style formatting has been added to the HTML structure using CSS and JS
 - Jinja2 template library

 ## Main functionality

-Part of `data_collector.py`code which collects CSV file from the S3 bucket.
+- Part of `data_collector.py` code which collects the CSV file from the S3 bucket
-It will raise an error if the file is not found
+- It will raise an error if the file is not found
 ```
 def collect_data_url():
     s3_request = requests.get(S3_FILE_URL)

     if s3_request:
-        s3_content = s3_request.content.decode('ISO-8859-1')
+        s3_content = s3_request.content.decode('utf-8')
         reader = csv.reader(s3_content.splitlines(), delimiter=',')
         context = list(reader)[0:30]
     else: